 Automated scans: Implement a solution that proactively and continuously scans your network for malware and takes steps to fix it before any significant damage ensues.

 Backup Your Data: Backup your critical data in the cloud.
 Consider using third-party storage systems to maintain critical stat outside the primary enterprise network.

 Ryuk ransomware presents a serious threat to enterprises and government organizations everywhere.
 Consequences of a ransomware attack are significant.
 No enterprise or governmental organization is immune.
-CISOs and IT administrators can take some key steps to protect important systems and networks, such as putting protocols in place to limit damage, deploying technical solutions— such as CDR – to filter email attachments and other incoming files, and ensuring all data is properly backed up.
+CISOs and IT administrators can take some key steps to protect important systems and networks, such as putting protocols in place to limit damage, deploying technical solutions— such as Positive Selection – to filter email attachments and other incoming files, and ensuring all data is properly backed up.
 With Ryuk malware, the absolute best protection is prevention.